junxit/us-congress-code/title-25/chapter-14/sec-458d.md

 ### References in Text

 This subchapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this subchapter.
+2203, as amended, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this subchapter (§ 450 et seq.).
 For complete classification of this Act to the Code, see Short Title note set out under section 450 of this title and Tables.
 Act of April 16, 1934, referred to in text, is act Apr.
 16, 1934, ch.
 147, 48 Stat.
 596, as amended, popularly known as the Johnson-O’Malley Act, which is classified generally to section 452 et seq. of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 452 of this title and Tables.

 ### Amendments